AP FACT CHECK: Claims from Biden’s joint address to Congress | WTOP

 Trump was focused on his campaign to overturn the election results and did not devote much public attention to the pandemic as his term came to an end.

-SCOTT, in prepared remarks: “Just before COVID, we had the most inclusive economy in my lifetime.
-The lowest unemployment ever recorded for African Americans, Hispanics and Asian Americans.
-The lowest for women in nearly 70 years.
-Wages were growing faster for the bottom 25% than the top 25%.
+SCOTT: “Just before COVID, we had the most inclusive economy in my lifetime.
+The lowest unemployment rates ever recorded for African Americans, Hispanics and Asians.
+And a 70-year low nearly for women.
+Wages were growing faster at the bottom than at the top — the bottom 25% saw their wages go up faster than the top 25%.
 That happened because Republicans focused on expanding opportunity for all Americans.”

 THE FACTS: His statistics are selectively misleading.